Tools: Agent

 Example Configuration

 In this setup, Kirk is the main interlocutor.
 He has a tool named communicator which, when used, will call the Spock interlocutor.
-Spock has his own set of tools, including a think_about tool to encourage careful reasoning.
+Spock has his own set of tools.

 interlocutors: